Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by a fellowship from the Johns Hopkins Mathematical Institute of Data Science.
-The author also thanks Carey Priebe, Alex Modell, and Patrick Rubin-Delanchy for productive discussions on close eigenvalues in the context of network analysis problems.
+The author thanks Carey Priebe, Alex Modell, and Patrick Rubin-Delanchy for productive discussions on close eigenvalues in the context of network analysis problems.
 In addition, the author thanks Carey Priebe for encouragement in studying this problem.
 Finally, the author thanks Jes\'us Arroyo who provided valuable feedback on an early draft of this manuscript.